awsdocs/amazon-ses-developer-guide/doc-source/faqs-enforcement.md

 #### Q3\.
 How can I be notified of these complaints?<a name="cm-feedback-loop-q3"></a>

 You can be notified through email or through Amazon SNS notifications\.
-See the set\-up instructions in [Monitoring Using Amazon SES Notifications](monitor-sending-activity-using-notifications.md)\.
+See the set\-up instructions in [Monitoring Amazon SES email sending using notifications](monitor-sending-activity-using-notifications.md)\.

 #### Q4\.
 What should I do if I receive a complaint notification through email or through Amazon SNS?<a name="cm-feedback-loop-q4"></a>

 First, you need to remove addresses that generated complaints from your mailing list and stop sending mail to them immediately\.
 Do not even send an email that says you've received the request to unsubscribe\.
 Consider setting up automation for this process, either by programmatically processing the mailbox where you receive complaints, or by setting up complaint notifications through Amazon SNS\.
-For more information, see [Monitoring Using Amazon SES Notifications](monitor-sending-activity-using-notifications.md)\.
+For more information, see [Monitoring Amazon SES email sending using notifications](monitor-sending-activity-using-notifications.md)\.

 Then, take a close look at your sending to determine why your recipients don't appreciate the mail you're sending, and address that underlying problem\.
 For every person who complains, there are potentially dozens who didn't appreciate your mail who didn't \(or weren't able to\) complain\.
 If you only remove the recipients who actually complain, you're not addressing the underlying problem\.